fpetersma/CKMR_grey_reef_sharks/README.md

 ## Simulation procedure

-Due to the size of the data files (several gigabites) these were not shared on github.
+Due to the size of the data files (several gigabites per datafile) these were not shared on github.
 Instead, I explain the simulation process below with the seeds that were used to produce the data underpinning the analysis.
-The scripts were used on a machine with 30+ cores.
+The scripts were used on a machine with 30+ cores for parallel processing.
 Be careful running them on any personal machine and make sure to first alter scripts to match your machine's specifications.

-The simulation procedure is as follows:
+The simulation procedure was as follows:
 1. Data was simulated using "simulating/simple_sims.R" for the simple population and "simulating/complex_sims.R" for the complex population.
 The seeds were hardcoded in (see l.49 in "simple_sims.R" and l.57 in "complex_sims.R").
 2. The script "simulating/finding_pairs_bluewhale.R" was used to extract the kin pairs from the data simulated in step 1.
 This script was written to run in parallel (similar to the previous two scripts) on a server with 30+ cores.
 3. Next, the script "fitting/fit_and_visualise_scenarios.R" is used to fit the CKMR models to the simulated data.